singh-durgesh8563/aws-devops-handson/README.md

 ### ✅ Task 8: Deploy a Container Using a Kubernetes Secret

 Objective:
-Deploy a container using the image hashicorp/http-echo inside a Kubernetes namespace called fynbos.
+Deploy a container using the image hashicorp/http-echo inside a Kubernetes namespace called crecita-ns.

 What to do:
 	•Create a Kubernetes Secret that contains this message: